SAT Curve: Is It Real?

 How Has the SAT Curve Changed Over Time?

-Because the current SAT hasn't been around for that many years, and the data the College Board puts out is limited, we can't determine yet how much the SAT curves have changed with each testing year.
-That being said, we can look at some of the official score range tables for previous testing years (for the old, pre-2016 SAT) to get a feel for how the current SAT might experience similar trends.
+Because the current digital SAT hasn't been around for long, and the data the College Board puts out is limited, we can't determine yet how much the SAT curves have changed with each testing year.
+That being said, we can look at some of the official score range tables for previous testing years to get a feel for how the current SAT might experience similar trends.

 Score range tables show us how raw scores convert into scaled scores for entire testing years.
-For this analysis, we'll be looking at a 10-year difference using the 2005-06 and 2015-16 raw score to scaled score range tables for the old SAT.
+For this analysis, we'll be looking at an ten-year difference using the 2005-2006 and 2015-2016 raw score to scaled score range tables.

 2005-2006 SAT Score Range Table